Hayden-Cao/Bash-Scripts-on-Docker/README.md

 # Bash Script on Docker - Tutorial

-**Goal:** Create bash scripts that will let you setup, run, and rerun the simulation in Docker with scripts to avoid the hassle of typing and copy pasting multiple commands
+**What you can do after this tutorial:** Have scripts that will start the docker container, open the sim, rerun the sim with a node, and open the keyboard control option all in VSCode.

 **Note 1:** To copy and paste anything into the terminal use the Right Mouse Button
 **Note 2:** I have only tried this on Windows machines running WSL